Kinds of Phonetic Picture - Writings update: 12.1.06

 spoken as "titati" (using the filling sound i).

 Obviously writing and language here are asynchronous.
-Also the

-was an abrupt "t-a".
+the result was an abrupt "t-a".

 Visualizing and speed